Civil Service Exam Practice Tests (2024 Guide)

 If you are taking the Civil Service Test online, follow all the instructions you have been provided with, including any allotted schedule or deadline.

-Answer all the questions.
+Ensure that you answer all the questions in the Civil Service Exam.
 Generally, you will not be penalized for wrong answers in the numeracy and verbal reasoning sections but do check this for your locality.

 Read the questions thoroughly to avoid making silly mistakes because you did not fully understand what the question wanted from you.